 Consider these ideas for improving your onboarding process:

-- Plan a warm welcome for the first day, whether it’s an office tour or a complimentary team lunch.
+- Plan a warm welcome for the first day, such as an office tour or a complimentary team lunch.

 - Tailor your onboarding steps and resources to the employee’s specific role.